-You know if someone leads with the words, “Don’t take it personally.” you are about to be offended.
+You know if someone leads with the words, “Don’t take it personally, but” you are about to be offended.
 Many of us take our youth work very seriously.
 Sometimes too seriously.
-We are supposed to be relationship, programming, and preaching experts.
-We work hard at these things and we don’t like to be questioned.
-We don’t make widgets.
-Widgets are not unthankful or ungrateful.
-Widgets don’t talk back, don’t have whiney parents, and don’t say ugly things about us on Facebook.
+We work hard at these things like peaching, programming and relationship building, and we don’t like to be challenged.

 Offenses make it easy to become youth ministry Pharisess.
 We don’t want anyone’s advice, because we think others have no idea what they are talking about.
 Pharisess were the the most offended people in the bible.
 “Then the disciples came to him and asked, “Do you know that the Pharisees were offended when they heard this?”
 Matthew 15:12.